nia40m/sublime-display-nums/README.md

 ### Addition: interpret number as size in bytes

+### Addition: bit shifting
+Display buttons to shift the number left or right by one bit.

 ## Installation
 Clone this repository or download zip archive into the Sublime 3 package directory (you can find it in menu option `Preferences -> Browse Packages...`). **Keep in mind** that plugin folder name should be `Display numbers`.